Sin-Gala/JS-HTML-Localization/README.md

 The user can easily switch between languages and the chosen one is saved in their navigator local storage.

 ## How to install
-- Add the language.js file in your website script folder
+- Add the language.js file in your website folder
   - In the "changeLanguage" function:
     - Add a var for each language you want to support
 	- Add the new languages to the fail-safe to make sure all variants will be shown correctly